 - Materials from torn down sheds, decks, fences, or buildings

 - Material generated from the removal of live trees or the severe topping of large shade trees or brush which did not originated form the resident’s immediate yard area

-The current fee for pick-up of items not included in the free residential yard waste and rubbish collection is $80 for a full brush truck.
-Partial loads are charged $20 for ¼ load, $40 for ½ load, $60 for ¾ load.
+The current fee for pick-up of items not included in the free residential yard waste and rubbish collection is $80.
 Invoices are mailed from City Hall to the residence on the first week of each month for loads collected the preceding month.

 Other Important Considerations

-- It is not considered important who actually performs remodeling or tree trimming jobs; the volume of waste to be collected determines whether the pick-up will be free of whether a fee will be charged.
+- It is not considered important who actually performs remodeling or tree trimming jobs; the volume of waste to be collected determines whether the pick-up will be free or whether a fee will be charged.